sahiliamsso/docs/source/admin-guide/multi-factor-auth.md

 state.
 If things get really weird, remove the cookies in your browser for the hostname of your Gluu Server.

-## Twilio multi-factor Authentication - OTP using custom script
+## Twilio SMS Authentication - OTP using custom script

 ### Writing a Custom Authentication Script